clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

-Unlike [Leiningen](https://leiningen.org/), which was more of a "batteries-included" approach, the CLI assumed that you would declare additional tooling through "aliases" in `deps.edn`, to add extra dependencies, and evolved over time to support both traditional command-line invocation -- a sequence of string arguments passed to a `-main` function -- and direct invocation of Clojure functions, passing a hash map of options from the command-line:
+Unlike [Leiningen](https://leiningen.org/), which was more of a "batteries-included" approach, the CLI assumed that you would declare additional tooling and dependencies through "aliases" in `deps.edn`.
+The clojure cli has since evolved over time to also support traditional command line invocation via:
+- `-M`: sequence of string arguments passed to a `-main` function
+- `-X`: direct invocation of Clojure functions
+- `-T`: execution of build functions written in Clojure

+#### -X eXecute Function

     clojure -X my-proj.api/foo '{:bar 42}'

 This will attempt to load the `my-proj.api` namespace and call the `foo` function, passing in the hash map `{:bar 42}`.

-If you have the following
+If you have the following code:
-code:

 ```clojure
 ;; src/my_proj/api.clj